 Georgia Power Foundation, Inc.

 The foundation provides grants to organizations that are enriching the communities we serve.
-Since its inception, the foundation has contributed more than $160 million to qualifying nonprofit organizations.
+Since its inception, the foundation has contributed over $170 million to qualifying nonprofit organizations.
 It currently ranks as the fourth-largest corporate foundation in Georgia in terms of giving.